-The Fund may hold cash, near cash and money market funds, FX, interest rate derivatives and similar derivatives (which may include certain technical trades such as government bond futures used for duration trades) as "Other" investments, for any purpose permitted by the Fund's investment policy.
-No minimum environmental or social safeguards are applied.
+During the reference period the Fund held cash, near cash, FX and similar derivatives (which may include certain technical trades such as government bond futures used for duration trades) as "Other" investments, for any purpose permitted by the Fund's investment policy.
+No minimum environmental or social safeguards were applied.